Title: Associate Professor & Cigna Research Fellow

 Office: Alter Hall 347

-Dr. Crystal Harold has been a member of the faculty within Human Resource Management since 2008.
-Dr. Harold received her PHD in Industrial/Organizational psychology from George Mason University.
+Dr. Crystal Harold (PhD, Industrial/Organizational Psychology, George Mason University) is an Associate Professor in the Department of Human Resource Management at the Fox School of Business, Temple University.
 Prior to joining the Fox School of Business, she was an Assistant Professor in the Purdue School of Science at IUPUI and also worked as a Strategic Human Resources Consultant for numerous governmental agencies such as the Air Force, The National Geospatial-Intelligence Agency (NGA), and Department of the Interior (DOI).

 Read More . . .